kevin-allen/DeepStreamTutorials/README.md

 # DeepStreamTutorials

-DeepStreamTutorials contains a series of notebooks that explore how to run inference using the NVIDIA DeepStream SDK.
+DeepStreamTutorials contains a series of python apps and notebooks that explore how to run inference using the NVIDIA DeepStream SDK.

 DeepStream is working in the GStreamer framework.
 Here are a few advantages